 Including your pet on your wedding day?
 We can’t think of anything sweeter.
 Instead of throwing a tie or bow on them, give them their own flower crown or wreath to match your décor—florals for the girls and greenery for the boys.

 Have the most meaningful phrase from your wedding vows embroidered or needlepointed on the ring pillow.
-Display in your home—it's the ultimate keepsake.
+Display it in your home—it's the ultimate keepsake.
 Anything that you get customized for your bridesmaids will also serve as a memento of your big day.
-Jackson recalls a Colorado wedding where custom embroidered denim jackets were made for the bride and her bridesmaids.
+Jackson recalls a Colorado wedding where custom-embroidered denim jackets were made for the bride and her bridesmaids.